Thursday, September 29

 9. Dragonflies live around streams, lakes, ponds, and other wetlands.

-One last cool fact:
+One last remarkable fact:

-INCASE YOU WERE WONDERING, YES, DRAGONFLIES POOP!
+IN CASE YOU WERE WONDERING, YES, DRAGONFLIES POOP!

 Have you ever wondered how these insects manage their waste?
-Let’s take a dive into the less talked about, yet equally intriguing aspect of their excretion (POOP) process.
+Let’s take a dive into the less talked about yet equally intriguing aspect of their excretion (POOP) process.

 The Digestive System of Dragonflies: